cryptocracy/souq/README.md

 be able to comprehend why and how decentralized crowdfunding operates and why it is important for them and their communities.

 ### Problem to solve
-Current crowdfunding has some flaws:
+Current online crowdfunding has some flaws:
-* `Projects` that properly qualify for funding are not able to receive it due to censorship.
+* Crowdfunding apps like Kickstarter and Indigogo are centrally controlled and subject to censorship and favoritism.
+* Crowdfunding apps do not faciliate funding of initiatives at local levels.
-* Capital is often insufficiently available to meet the stated objectives.
+* Funding is typically insufficiently available to meet the stated objectives due to lack of discovery by relavent would be backer(s).
-* Results aren't always publically available or open to public critique even though
+* Results aren't always available to public critique.

 ### Goal
 The goal is to enable users to easily create `Projects` that let other users easily find and fund. `Projects` are to be